Understanding eventstore.unique_constraints (V3-DKcYh)

 Examples:

-After tracing, I found they all share one thing in common: they were created during a period when the ZITADEL database was under high CPU load (90%–95%).
+After tracing, I found they all share one thing in common: they were created during a period when the ZITADEL database was under Cloud SQL High CPU Usage load (90%–95%).

 Since addressing the DB performance issue, we haven’t seen the problem reoccur.